wp-plugins/my-optional-modules/readme.txt

 2. Click on Uninstall.
 3. Confirm uninstall.

+== Shortcodes ==
+= [mom_embed url='URL']
+Embeds content from the following websites: Animoto, Blip, CollegeHumor, DailyMotion, DeviantArt,EmbedArticles, Flickr, FunnyOrDie, gist.github, Gyfcat, Hulu, ign, img.bi, Imgur, Instagram, iSnare, Issuu, Kickstarter, Liveleak, Meetup, Mixcloud, Photobucket, PollDaddy, Redtube, Rdio, Revision3, Scribd, SlideShare, SmugMug, SoundCloud, Spotify, TED, Tumblr, Vidme, Vimeo, Vine, WordPress.tv, Youtube

+= [mom_hidden]CONTENT[/mom_hidden] =
+Allows for content to be hidden from users who are not logged in, or for content to be hidden from single_post views (but visible everywhere else).

+Example: [mom_hidden logged='1/0' single='1/0']CONTENT[/mom_hidden] where 1 is true and 0 is false.

+= [mom_charts] =
+Allows for the creation of simple charts graphing information.

+Example: [mom_charts type='bar' content='item description 1:5::item description 2:10' total_possible='10' overall='1']

+Each item is followed by a numerical value, which is then followed by a separator.
+In this example, we have ITEM(1):VALUE(2)::ITEM(2):VALUE(2).
+Item descriptions should not have numbers, and numerical values should be numerical only.
+Total possible is the total amount possible for any given numerical value, while overall determines if the overall score is to be displayed.

 == Screenshots ==
 1. A horizontal gallery in a post.
 2. Share icons displayed at the top of the post content.

 == Changelog ==
+= 10.0.9.6 =
+*	*Release Date - 17th, August, 2015*
+*	Shortcode information added to readme
+*	Unused/undocumented/ill formed shortcodes removed

 = 10.0.9.5 =
 *	*Release Date - 14th, August, 2015*
 *	ign.com added to [mom_embed]